 The social studies teaching major at Anderson University is designed for students wanting to teach social studies at the middle or high school level.
 Students must complete specific courses in professional education and in three teaching fields:

 - Historical perspectives

 - Government and citizenship

-- a third area chosen from sociology or economics
+- An area chosen from sociology or economics